Platform for sustainable development in the UNECE region

 Regional Forum 2023: Transformative action to achieve SDG progress

-At the halfway point towards 2030, the 2023 Regional Forum will focus on ensuring implementation of SDGs in times of multiple crises, identifying key areas for improvement and transformative action to accelerate progress.
+At the halfway point towards 2030, the 2023 Regional Forum focussed on ensuring implementation of SDGs in times of multiple crises, identifying key areas for improvement and transformative action to accelerate progress.

 Building back better